 We know that artists of color are under represented on our stage and throughout Chicago theater.
 In an effort to support a diversity of artistic voices, the Neo-Futurists offer scholarships for artists of color to take a class with us free of charge.
 The next application cycle opens in February.

 ◊ THE ACCESS PROJECT AT VICTORY GARDENS

 The Access Project at Victory Gardens is “a nationally recognized model outreach effort designed to involve people with disabilities in all aspects of theater, both on and off the stage.”
-We’re proud to be a part of it.
+We’re proud to have been a part of it in 2016.

 Find out more HERE.

 Alternatives, Inc. is a community development agency in Uptown.
 This past year, we provided teaching artists for their Urban Arts program and they’ve started training our artists in restorative justice through positive creative expression & exchange.